CraftWork7/ansible-rk9-kickstart-poc/README.md

     ```

 3) You will be now prompted multiple times to enter your target server information
-    * The target MAC Address and Ip addresses of the final server should follow the format below:
+    * The target MAC Address and Ip address of the final server should follow the format below:

         `MAC_ADDRESS,IP_ADDRESS`